AliNazariii/AlgoFun/README.md

-# Python-Algorithm-Training
+# Python-WarmUp-Algorithm

-* First exercises are from algorithm class of Quera.
+* some Exercises to warm me up and make me a bit think :). questions are from Quera.